Nature and conservation

 West - SH 7 and St James Walkway

 The western side provides access to the St James Walkway which starts and finishes on SH 7.
-Entry points are either at the top of the Lewis Pass just off the car park and picnic area, or at the Boyle settlement from SH 7, Lewis Pass Road.
+Entry points are either at the top of the Lewis Pass just off the car park and picnic area, or at the Boyle Village from SH 7, Lewis Pass Road.
 There is no further vehicle access from SH 7, and please note that mountain bikes and horses are not permitted on the St James Walkway.

 Tophouse Road, near St James homestead